Fire and Rain (film): Production

 Filmed at Dallas-Fort Worth International Airport, the film was a docudrama that recreated the events of August 2, 1985, when Delta Airlines Flight 191, a Lockheed L-1011-385-1 TriStar airliner flying from Fort Lauderdale, Florida to Los Angeles was coming into Dallas/Fort Worth International Airport on its single stop on the route.
 It unexpectedly flew into an isolated thunderstorm hovering very close to the field.
 The storm created a dangerous "wind shear", or "microburst", dashing it into the ground just slightly more than a mile north of the outer perimeter.

 The film incorporated the true-life stories of many of the 152 passengers and 11 crew members on board.
 In the end, 137 died and 28 survived; one other person on the ground was also killed.
 The prologue to the film indicated that the crash was one of the worst aircraft mishaps in U.S. history.
 Up to that time, the circumstances behind it regarding microbursts and wind shears of the kind that brought it down, as well as the kind of thunderstorm that caused them, were unknown.
 Subsequently, the investigation and review of procedures led to modifications in all big-body civil aircraft whereby their radar could detect the anomalies of major storm systems.
 At the time, it could only detect the actual presence of the storm itself.
 A groundbreaking legal action also resulted.

 Many firefighters and emergency personnel were portrayed by real first responders from the Dallas-Fort Worth Metroplex.
 Some of them had been on duty during the actual rescue following the crash, and were, in effect, portraying themselves.

 In popular culture

-The crash of Delta Flight 191 was not only the subject of the film.
+Fire and Rain was not the only dramatization of the crash of Delta Flight 191.
 It was also featured on an episode of When Weather Changed History on The Weather Channel, and the episode "Deadly Weather" of Survival in the Sky.
 The television series Mayday (aka Air Crash Investigation or Air Emergency) on Discovery Channel Canada and National Geographic dramatized it in the episode "Invisible Killer" (aka "Slammed to the Ground").
 It was also shown and discussed in a later Mayday episode about the American Airlines Flight 1420 accident, which also occurred during landing in bad weather conditions.